hscstudio/angular1-yii2/documentation/03-create-web-service.md

 ![](images/dbstructure.png)<br>
 or import this sql [angular_spa.sql](../web-service/angular_spa.sql)

+Insert some data in this table, You can create other table but this tutorial only will give example book table.

 ### Config Database Connection
 Open [config/db.php](../web-service/config/db.php) in root of Yii application (web service).
 Modify db configuration and adjust the settings on your server database